PLANTING YOUR CAMPUS

 Please look at this form to see the necessary details, and contact us to explore the possibilities!
 (505) 265-4554, ask to speak to Betta Eisenberg, our Special Projects Program Director, or email email@example.com.

-Tree New Mexico planted 50 fruit trees in the International District (ID) as part of the EPA Environmental Justice Collaborative Problem-Solving (EJCPS) Cooperative Agreement Program of tree plantings and tree education for a total of $200,000.
+Tree New Mexico planted 50 fruit trees in the International District (ID) on May 6, 2022 and 50 fruit trees on October 8, 2022 as part of the EPA Environmental Justice Collaborative Problem-Solving (EJCPS) Cooperative Agreement Program of tree plantings and tree education for a total of $200,000.
 Van Buren Middle School, Wilson Middle School, several residents and nonprofits received fruit trees in partnership with the HEC Front Yard Garden program that shares produce with neighbors and pedestrians to address the food desert in the area.

 Western Heights Learning Center Tree Planting!

 Tree New Mexico partnered with Verizon, the Arbor Day Foundation, Tree Green NM, Green Summit Landscape Management, and Southwest Tree Specialists to plant 40 trees at Western Heights Learning Center.
 The October 2021 planting included irrigation, an orchard of six dwarf fruit trees that children can help harvest, and 35 shade trees across the campus.